Â鶹ÊÓƵ

 According to the Regina Downtown BID, the project construction would range between $600,000 and $750,000.

 Mayor Sandra Masters told reporters that earlier this year the city had approved a $500,000 Downtown Vibrancy Grant, which will fund the project in part.
-Harvard Developments will provide additional funding for tenant improvements.
+Harvard Developments will provide additional funding for tenant improvements, according to the news release.

 Masters touted the project as a way to attract more people to the downtown core, including during the evening hours.